dimidagd/ultralytics_dotav2/evaluate/metrics/bertscore/README.md

 ## How to use

-BERTScore takes 3 mandatory arguments : `predictions` (a list of string of candidate sentences), `references` (a list of strings or list of list of strings of reference sentences) and either `lang` (a string of two letters indicating the language of the sentences, in [ISO 639-1 format](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)) or `model_type` (a string specififying which model to use, according to the BERT specification).
+BERTScore takes 3 mandatory arguments : `predictions` (a list of string of candidate sentences), `references` (a list of strings or list of list of strings of reference sentences) and either `lang` (a string of two letters indicating the language of the sentences, in [ISO 639-1 format](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)) or `model_type` (a string specifying which model to use, according to the BERT specification).
 The default behavior of the metric is to use the suggested model for the target language when one is specified, otherwise to use the `model_type` indicated.

 ```python
 from evaluate import load